AlexanderZaytsev/active_model_pusher/README.md

 end
 ```

-This will produce the following:
+This will produce the following (given you whitelisted the `published` event in your pusher):
 ```json
 channel: 'posts-1',
 event: 'published',